jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

   (a) the permanent members of the teaching or general staff of the institution; or (b) the students of the institution.
 (7) Before making an appointment under this section, the Minister must seek, and consider, nominations from the relevant council.
-(8) This section does not apply to the membership of NZIST’s council (for which section 321 provides).
+(8) This section does not apply to the membership of Te Pūkenga—New Zealand Institute of Skills and Technology’s council (for which section 321 provides).

 ### 279 Statutes relating to appointment of members by councils of institutions
 (1) An institution’s council may make statutes relating to the appointment of members under section 276(1)﻿(b).